Sugar Coating|Stages of Sugar Coating

 Sealing

-• Sealing is also known as waterproofing, as the name indicates it is the stage which gives protection to the core tablet against water penetration.
+• Sealing is also known as waterproofing, as the name indicates it is the stage that gives protection to the core tablet against water penetration.

-• In Manual coating or pan pouring method or pan ladling method there are chances of localized over wetting due to the water present in sucrose solution.
+• In the Manual coating pan pouring method or pan ladling method there are chances of localized over-wetting due to the water present in the sucrose solution.

-• To prevent this damaging effect, a coat of sealing material in organic solvent is applied.
+• To prevent this damaging effect, a coat of sealing material in an organic solvent is applied.

-• On applying heat,solvent evaporates leaving behind a layer of sealing material over the core tablet.
+• On applying heat, the solvent evaporates leaving behind a layer of sealing material over the core tablet.

 • So the application of seal coat is dependent on the formulation and equipment used.